Our Focus:

 The Time You Spend with Your Child Matters

-In South Carolina, the non-custodial parent has visitation rights, which are usually decided during child custody arrangements.
-The courts encourage both parents to be active participants in their child's upbringing, as this is integral to their healthy development.
+The non-custodial parent has visitation rights in South Carolina, usually decided during child custody arrangements.
+The courts encourage both parents to actively participate in their child's upbringing, which is integral to their healthy development.
 When children grow up spending quality time with both parents, they are often better off mentally, emotionally, and physically.

-In some cases, the children's preferences may be taken into consideration when creating a visitation plan.
-This also depends on the child's perceived maturity, judgement, and age.
+The children's preferences may sometimes be considered when creating a visitation plan.
+This also depends on the child's perceived maturity, judgment, and age.

-If you have any questions regarding your visitation rights and how they fit in with South Carolina family law, don’t hesitate to contact our Columbia-based visitation attorney.
+If you have any questions regarding your visitation rights and how they fit with South Carolina family law, please get in touch with our Columbia-based visitation attorney.
 We will walk you through the process and help you take the necessary steps for you and your child.

 Even if the custodial parent is not receiving child support payments, he or she still cannot deny the other parent the right to visitation.
 A refusal to allow visitation can result in court-ordered punishments.
-Visitation is only denied in cases where a parent poses a risk to the safety of the child.
+Visitation is only denied in cases where a parent poses a risk to the child's safety.

 Talk to our Columbia visitation attorneys about your visitation plan.